Independent Protection Layer (IPL)

 • Must be independent, auditable, and dependable.

-• Key building block in Layer of Protection Analysis (LOPA).
+• Key building block in the Layer of Protection Analysis (LOPA).

 Example: